jngaravitoc/MW-LMC-SCF/outline.md

 ### Implement the BFE expansion:

- -Noise in the coefficients.
+ - Noise in the coefficients.
     - Check computation, maybe there is a bug in the code.
     - Look at Wainberg variance methodology.

- -How to choose the number of coefficients in each expansion.
+ - How to choose the number of coefficients in each expansion.
     - Again think about the variance?

- -What particles from the LMC use to compute the potential from the LMC.
+ - What particles from the LMC use to compute the potential from the LMC.
     - First use all of them and see how many terms are needed.
     - Use the bonund particles only.